-The values V and C are critical values of the internal state of the Hash-based DRBG which are kept plaintext in the memory during the random number generation process and never leave the module.
+The values V and C are internal values of the Hash-based DRBG that are local variables and kept plaintext in the memory during the random number generation process and their occupied memory will be recycled by system once the process of the random number generation finish.
+So both values never leave the module.
 The values V and C are only derived from DRBG instantiation process and only used in the DRBG mechanism and never accessed by non-DRBG functions.
+The values V and C always regenerate when the random number generation is invoked every time.
+They are always new and never be used next time.
+So the module use Hash-DRBG mechanism which does not need to support re-seed function.